 Patients may present with nephrotic syndrome, nephritic syndrome, or asymptomatic proteinuria and hematuria.

-The majority of patients (about 50%) present with signs and symptoms of nephrotic syndrome, which is characterized by massive proteinuria (>3.5g/24 hours), hypoalbuminemia, edema and hyperlipidemia.
+Most patients (about 50 %) present with signs and symptoms of nephrotic syndrome, which is characterized by massive proteinuria (> 3.5 g/24 hours), hypoalbuminemia, edema, and hyperlipidemia.

-Asymptomatic proteinuria (that is not in the nephrotic range) and hematuria is the primary presentation in 25% of cases.
-In another 25% of cases, patients present with acute nephritic syndrome with hypertension, proteinuria, hematuria, and periorbital edema.
+Asymptomatic proteinuria (that is not in the nephrotic range) and hematuria is the primary presentation in 25 % of cases.
+In another 25 % of cases, patients present with an acute nephritic syndrome with hypertension, proteinuria, hematuria, and periorbital edema.

-Clinical and lab findings are non-specific as there are a wide range of causes of nephrotic or nephritic syndrome.
-MPGN is confirmed with a histological diagnosis using a renal biopsy specimen.
+Clinical and laboratory findings are non-specific as there is a wide range of causes of the nephrotic or nephritic syndrome.
+MPGN is confirmed by a histological diagnosis using a renal biopsy specimen.

 Blood tests are also helpful.
 Some patients will have elevated creatinine and blood urea nitrogen (BUN) levels.
-A degree of azotemia is present in 50% of cases, but it is the patients presenting with nephritic syndrome who often have significantly reduced GFR.
-Complement levels should also be ascertained, since hypocomplementemia can occur in all types of MPGN.
+A degree of azotemia is present in 50 % of cases, but it is the patients presenting with the nephritic syndrome who often have significantly reduced GFR.
+Complement levels should also be ascertained since hypocomplementemia can occur in all types of MPGN.
 C3 and C4 levels are both reduced in type I MPGN.
 In type II MPGN, C3 levels are more reduced than C4, as the alternative complement pathway is preferentially activated.

 Lab tests should also be done to look for possible secondary causes of MPGN.
-This includes tests such as viral serology for hepatitis B and C, an autoimmune screen for rheumatological disorders such as SLE, blood cultures for endocarditis, tests for monoclonal gammopathies, including croglobulins.
+This includes tests, such as viral serology for hepatitis B and C, an autoimmune screen for rheumatological disorders such as SLE, blood cultures for endocarditis, tests for monoclonal gammopathies, including cryoglobulins.

 A renal ultrasound is usually done prior to a biopsy, looking for evidence of chronic kidney disease.

-Imaging tests may also be done if a certain secondary cause of MPGN is suspected such as a chronic abscess, in which case CT imaging may be useful, or endocarditis, using a echocardiogram for diagnostic confirmation.
+Imaging tests may also be done if a certain secondary cause of MPGN is suspected, such as a chronic abscess, in which case CT imaging may be useful, or endocarditis, using an echocardiogram for diagnostic confirmation.